 Coronavirus is now known as SARS-CoV-2 or Novel Coronavirus or more by the disease it causes in humans “COVID-19” emerged in December 2019 in Wuhan, China.
-While the rapid onset and spread of the virus caught most of the world off guard the scale of spread can be largely attributed to a deeper flaw in societies cognitive dissonance toward “threats” that affect “other people” and silent spread through asymptomatic carriers passing the virus on to immunocompromised individuals.
+The rapid spread of the virus caught the world off guard as it exploited a few fundamental flaws in society.
+The cognitive dissonance toward “threats” that affect “other people” and silent spread through asymptomatic carriers passing the virus on to immunocompromised individuals.

-Many mainstream reports including that of the World Health Organisation recognise that there is no present pharmaceutical or immunization solution for COVID-19 and that “lockdown” self-quarantine, restricted human to human contact, elevated hygiene including the avoidance of contact with your eyes, mouth, and nose is the best courses of action to curb the rapid spread of the viruses.
+Mainstream reports including that of the World Health Organisation recognise that there is no present pharmaceutical or immunization solution for COVID-19.
+Which meant that “lockdown” self-quarantine, restricted human to human contact with elevated hygiene protocols are still one of the best courses of action to slow the rapid spread of the virus.

 Dr Stephen Gluckman an infectious diseases expert and director of Penn Global Medicine.